 These headphones are stable enough for regular casual use but will quickly fall off your head while running.
 The headband is not broad enough to prevent, the slightly heavy ear cups from swaying, during physical activity.
 They're not ideal for gym use but on the upside, the cable will detach if its hooked by something.
 Preventing the headphones from being yanked off your head.

-The Monoprice Hi-Fi Active Noise Cancelling are an average sounding pair of closed-back over-ear headphones.
 They have a very good and extended bass, a good mid-range, and a consistent delivery across multiple users.
 However, their bass sounds a bit boomy, their mid-range is a bit muddy, and their treble lacks presence.
 Additionally, they don't have an open and spacious sounding soundstage.

 The Monoprice Noise Cancelling deliver decent noise isolation.
 The active noise cancellation is strong enough to block ambient noise in moderately noisy environments and if you can achieve a good seal with the small ear cups, they won't leak too much sound.
 However, the noise cancellation is not efficient enough to provide an isolated experience in very loud environments, such as on a plane.
 A good seal is also difficult to achieve, especially for larger ears.